KristiGourlay/Oxybeeron/README.md

 The effectiveness of the Cosine Similarity Model with only 31 beer styles, makes me optimistic about its potential in a larger dataset where the number of beer styles could be more expansive.
 For example, instead of "IPAs", it could include specific IPAs (Double IPAs, Session IPAs, Vermont-Style IPAs, Black IPAs, hazy IPAs, etc.)

 Overall, it became painfully obvious that it's hard to find information and examples online for recommender systems that are not based on the movielens dataset.
 I think that for Spotlight to work to the best of its ability, my dataset would need to be much larger than 101 users and 338 beers.
 However, the improvement in its ability to recommend beer for my super users is promising.
-Model 5 shows that in the interim between a cold start situation and a 100K+ dataset (aka MovieLens), Spotlight can be quite effective if it is combined with other recommendation algorythms.
+Model 5 shows that in the interim between a cold start situation and a 100K+ dataset (aka MovieLens), Spotlight can be quite effective if it is combined with other recommendation algorithms.
 Using these three models, in tandem, resulted in the ability to make solid recommendations for users in a smaller network.